getify/You-Dont-Know-JS/types & grammar/ch4.md

 Any *JSON-safe* value can be stringified by `JSON.stringify(..)`.
 But, what is *JSON-safe*?
 Any value that can be represented validly in a JSON representation.

 It may be easier to consider values which are **not** JSON-safe.
-Some examples: `undefined`s, `function`s, and `object`s with circular references (where a property references in an object structure create a never-ending cycle through each other).
+Some examples: `undefined`s, `function`s, (ES6+) `symbol`s, and `object`s with circular references (where a property references in an object structure create a never-ending cycle through each other).
 These are all illegal values for a standard JSON structure, mostly because they aren't portable to other languages which consume JSON values.

-The `JSON.stringify(..)` utility will automatically omit `undefined` and `function` values when it comes across them.
+The `JSON.stringify(..)` utility will automatically omit `undefined`, `function`, and `symbol` values when it comes across them.
 If such a value is found in an `array`, that value is replaced by `null` (so that the array position information isn't altered).
 If found as a property of an `object`, that property will simply be excluded.

 Consider: